-When we run this, we should see output like this:
+When you run the previous command, you should see output like the following:

 Creating network "app_default" with the default driver Creating volume "app_todo-mysql-data" with default driver Creating app_app_1 ... done Creating app_mysql_1 ... done

-You’ll notice that the volume was created as well as a network!
-By default, Docker Compose automatically creates a network specifically for the application stack (which is why we didn’t define one in the compose file).
+You'll notice that Docker Compose created the volume as well as a network.
+By default, Docker Compose automatically creates a network specifically for the application stack (which is why you didn't define one in the Compose file).

 docker compose logs -fcommand.
 You'll see the logs from each of the services interleaved into a single stream.
 This is incredibly useful when you want to watch for timing-related issues.
 The